WeiXinFam/JavaScript/FreeCodeCamp/ES6.md

 The `let` keyword behaves similarly, but with some extra features.
 When you declare a variable with the let keyword inside a block, statement, or expression, its scope is limited to that block, statement, or expression.

 #### const declarations----------------

+`const` has all the awesome features that `let` has, with the added bonus that variables declared using `const` are read-only.
+They are a constant value, which means that once a variable is assigned with `const`, it cannot be reassigned.

+As you can see, trying to reassign a variable declared with `const` will throw an error.
+You should always name variables you don't want to reassign using the `const` keyword.
+This helps when you accidentally attempt to reassign a variable that is meant to stay constant.
+A common practice when naming constants is to use all uppercase letters, with words separated by an underscore.

+However, it is important to understand that objects (including arrays and functions) assigned to a variable using `const` are still mutable.
+Using the `const` declaration only prevents reassignment of the variable identifier.
+You can use `Object.freeze` to prevent data mutation.

+#### Notes

+It is common for developers to use uppercase variable identifiers for immutable values and lowercase or camelCase for mutable values (objects and arrays).
+In a later challenge you will see an example of a lowercase variable identifier being used for an array.

+### Object functions

+- `Object.freeze`: To ensure your data doesn't change, JavaScript provides a function Object.freeze to prevent data mutation.
+Once the object is frozen, you can no longer add, update, or delete properties from it.
+Any attempt at changing the object will be rejected without an error.

+### Functions

+In JavaScript, we often don't need to name our functions, especially when passing a function as an argument to another function.
+Instead, we create inline functions.
+We don't need to name these functions because we do not reuse them anywhere else.

+Usually
+`const myFunc = function() { const myVar = "value"; return myVar; }`

+Arrow Function Syntax
+`const myFunc = () => { const myVar = "value"; return myVar; }`

+When there is no function body, and only a return value, arrow function syntax allows you to omit the keyword return as well as the brackets surrounding the code.
+This helps simplify smaller functions into one-line statements:
+`const myFunc = () => "value";`